DivinePixel888/HR-Analytics-Dashboard-Project/README.md

 **Pamela Mmutlane**

-Aspiring Data Analyst | Business Intelligence Enthusiast | Data Science Graduate
+Aspiring Data Analyst and Business Intelligence Analyst with a background in Data Science.
+Passionate about transforming data into actionable insights through analytics, visualization, and storytelling.

 This project is part of my portfolio journey as I continue developing my skills in data analytics, visualization, and business intelligence.